 Patients suffering from aphasia have difficulties communicating their wants and needs.
 Some patients with aphasia are cognizant of their deficit and situation, which can be frustrating and may lead to severe depression and lack of participation in therapy.
 Therefore, early diagnosis of depression is instrumental in treating the aphasic patient.
 The patient will require emotional support from family, friends, and/or spiritual leaders.
 Referral to a psychiatrist, neuropsychologist, and/or psychologist for evaluation and management may be indicated.
 In addition, the treatment of depression includes pharmacological management.
 First-line medications include selective serotonin reuptake inhibitors (SSRIs), as well as tricyclic antidepressants (TCAs).
 However, SSRIs are generally preferred due to lower side effect profiles.

 Patients will be evaluated by speech-language pathologists to determine their strengths and weaknesses to individually customize a treatment plan.
-However, it has been shown that patients have better improvement with short, intense treatment sessions compared to longer, but less intense treatment sessions.
+However, it has been shown that patients have better improvement with short, intense treatment sessions compared to longer but less intense treatment sessions.
 Patients will be provided with different compensatory strategies, also known as augmentative and alternative communication (AAC).
 These strategies can include providing patients with a whiteboard, pen, and paper for writing, photos of common items for identification, or more advanced devices, such as tablets with common phrases or pictures.
-Patients can also learn Amer-Ind gestures or American Sign Language for communication.
-Ameri-Ind is easier to imitate and may be preferred.

-Patients with non-fluent aphasias, such as Broca aphasia have impaired fluency when it comes to sentence generation, but tend to have intact singing abilities.
+Patients with non-fluent aphasias, such as Broca aphasia, have impaired fluency when it comes to sentence generation but tend to have intact singing abilities.
 Melodic intonation therapy (MIT) utilizes melody and rhythm to improve a patient’s fluency.
-The theory behind MIT is to utilize the undamaged non-dominant hemisphere that is responsible for intoning and reduce the use of the dominant hemisphere.
+The theory behind MIT is to utilize the undamaged non-dominant hemisphere that is responsible for intoning and reducing the use of the dominant hemisphere.
 MIT can only be used in patients with intact auditory comprehension.

 Aphasia can present insidiously or acutely and is caused by several disease processes that need to be ruled out such as CVA, brain tumor, brain hemorrhage, traumatic brain injury (TBI), and dementia due to toxin, infection, or vascular.